 - Always ask for a written receipt and ask the seller to write what the horse is suitable for (e.g. a schoolmaster, a child’s first pony).

 - Once you have purchased the horse, get him insured immediately for your own peace of mind.
+Take a look through our top tips on chosing the right insurance policy.

 Congratulations!
 You’ve bought yourself a horse.
 How exciting.
 Now you just need to take him home, get him settled into his new life and it’s time to start learning about each other.
+Remember that any yard change is likely to unsettle a horse, so it is worth trying to keep his routine similar to what he was used to at his previous yard while he gets to know you as his new owner.